sroeschus/uksm/README.md

 # uksm
 The uksm were orginally maintained in [this](https://github.com/dolohow/uksm) repository.
 However it looks like the most recent patch has been for 5.17.
+This repository contains versions of the uksm patch for more recent versions.

 # Why?
 I'm currently working at Meta on improving KSM.
 I'm using the UKSM implementation to